barbeau/gpstest/README.md

 Questions?
 Check out the [FAQ](FAQ.md), the [Slack group](https://gpstest-android.herokuapp.com/), and [Google Group](https://groups.google.com/forum/#!forum/gpstest_android).

-- Crowdsourcing GNSS data - Interested in better understanding the state of GNSS feature support on Android devices?
+- Crowdsourcing GNSS data: Interested in better understanding the state of GNSS feature support on Android devices?
 See the article [*Crowdsourcing GNSS features of Android devices*](https://barbeau.medium.com/crowdsourcing-gnss-capabilities-of-android-devices-d4228645cf25).

-- Accuracy - Measuring your device GNSS accuracy?
+- Accuracy: Measuring your device GNSS accuracy?
 Check out the [Measuring Accuracy using GPSTest](ACCURACY.md) page, as well as the corresponding article [*Measuring GNSS accuracy on Android devices*](https://medium.com/@sjbarbeau/measuring-gnss-accuracy-on-android-devices-6824492a1389).

-- Data Output and Logging - Want to know how to output GNSS data to the system log for further analysis?
+- Data Output and Logging: Want to know how to output GNSS data to the system log for further analysis?
 Check out the [Data Output and Logging](LOGGING.md) page.

+- Building the project: You can open and build this project using [Android Studio](https://developer.android.com/studio).
+For more details, see the [Build documentation](BUILD.MD).

 ## Donate

 GPSTest is free and open-source, and I work on it on my lunch breaks as a side project!
 If you'd like to support GPSTest, please consider [buying me a coffee](https://www.buymeacoffee.com/barbeau).

 [![Donate by buying me a coffee](https://user-images.githubusercontent.com/928045/113343981-82476e80-92fe-11eb-9bc6-c7a281761bad.png)](https://www.buymeacoffee.com/barbeau)

-## Building the project

-You can open and build this project using [Android Studio](https://developer.android.com/studio).
-For more details, see the [Build documentation](BUILD.MD).

 ## Trusted by industry experts